 This stereoselectivity arises from the formation of a radical anion intermediate, followed by protonation & a second electron transfer/protonation sequence that favors the more thermodynamically stable trans configuration.
-The ability to control both the extent of reduction & its stereochemistry makes catalytic hydrogenation a versatile tool for alkyne functionalization in complex molecule synthesis.
+The ability to control both the extent of

 Cyclotrimerization & Cycloadditions

 Alkynes participate in various cycloaddition rejoinders, with [2+2+2] cyclotrimerization & [2+2] & [4+2] cycloadditions being mainly important.
 Cyclotrimerization involves the metal-catalyzed assembly of three alkyne units to form a benzene derivative: